 The Dwarf Zoo is a growing archive of insularly dwarfed animals.
 Often when a species gets stuck on an island their size changes.
 Sometimes they grow larger like the giant turtles on the Galapagos.
 In Dwarf Zoo however we are interested in insular dwarfs; island animals that have evolved to a strikingly diminuitive size.
 Perhaps these evolutionary precursors have something to teach us.

 Homo Floresiensis.
-Although not an animal Homo Floresiensis is the reason for our interest in insular dwarfism.
+Although it is not an animal Homo Floresiensis is the reason for our interest in insular dwarfism.
 With an average size of only 102 cm this human species living on the Indonesian island of Flores may have evolved from larger Homo Sapiens, or could be a species of its own.
 In any case its diminuitive size is an inspiration to The Incredible Shrinking Man and shows us a glimpse of a possible future.

 The North Ronaldsay Sheep of the tiny remote Orkney island by the same name, are the only animal apart from the Galapagos Marine Iguana that feeds itself entirely with seaweed.
 Not surprisingly, it’s also considerably smaller than regular sheep.